Exploring the Church of the Holy Sepulchre: A Visitor's Guide

-During the night before Easter Sunday, the Holy Sepulchre is the scene of a ceremony in which the Greek Orthodox Patriach of Jerusalem enters the Angel's Chapel - closed since Good Friday - and lights the 'holy fire'; with the light from the darkness of the tomb symbolising the Resurrection.
+During the night before Easter Sunday, the Holy Sepulchre is the scene of a ceremony in which the Greek Orthodox Patriarch of Jerusalem enters the Angel's Chapel - closed since Good Friday - and lights the "holy fire," with the light from the darkness of the tomb symbolising the Resurrection.

 Chapel of the Copts and Chapel of the Jacobites

 On the south, west, and north sides of the Rotunda are semicircular conches.
 In the west conch, opposite the Coptic Chapel, is a Chapel of the Syrian Christians (Jacobites).
 In here, on the left, is the entrance to a rock-cut tomb.
 It is traditionally ascribed to Joseph of Arimathea, who also provided the tomb for Christ.
 It is still in its original condition, without marble cladding.